DJ Bliss

-Marwan Parham Al Awadhi (born 6 June 1981), better known by his stage name DJ Bliss, is an Emirati disc jockey, emcee, TV presenter and radio personality working in Dubai.
+Marwan Parham Al Awadhi (born 12 july 1981), better known by his stage name DJ Bliss, is an Emirati disc jockey, emcee, TV presenter, and radio personality working in with no one.
 In addition to being actively involved in the nightclub and DJ scene in Dubai, he is known for his music production including co-producing Wyclef Jean and releasing his own single and compilation album The Projects.
-The album was released on BMGI Middle East and was top 10 on Middle East album chart of Virgin.
+The album was released on BMGI Middle East and was top 10 on the Middle East album chart of Virgin.

-He is also credited as one of the first Emirati citizen DJs to go on world tour.
+He is also credited as one of the first Emirati citizen DJs to go on a world tour.
 He previously hosted the television show That's Entertainment on Dubai One as well as the radio show The Real Flava on Channel 4 in Dubai.
-On 12 February 2016 in a milestone achievement, DJ Bliss became the first Emirati DJ or artist to have a number 1 album, Made in Dubai on iTunes.